jonatha-anselmi/INFO4-EP/README.md

 The student knows how to apply Little's law to a queueing system by looking at the workload process and the number of jobs.

 [DTMC](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/RICM4_EP_CMTD.pdf):
-The student knows how to model simple systems by means of CMTD, construct the underlying a graph and transition matrix.
+The student knows how to model simple systems by means of CMTD, construct the underlying a graph and transition probability matrix.

 ## [04-02-2021] Lecture 4